-Requests do not have to mention 'data protection' or the 'GDPR', it is therefore important that correspondence which does not mention these phrases, are not inadvertently overlooked.
+Requests do not have to mention 'data protection' or the 'GDPR'; it is therefore important that correspondence which does not mention these phrases are not inadvertently overlooked.

-4. LOGGING AND ACKNOWLEDGMENT
+3. LOGGING AND ACKNOWLEDGMENT

-Upon receipt of a data protection request, the school's Headteacher, will record the request on the Data Protection Request Log.
-An acknowledgement will be sent.
+Upon receipt of a data protection request, the school's headteacher will record the request on the Information Request Log.
+An acknowledgement will be sent using the school's template letters.
 If the school is not satisfied with the requester's identity, it will seek further confirmation.
 In such cases, the school may ask the requester to provide a copy of their official identification, such as a passport, driving licence or utility bill.

-If a request is made on behalf of a data subject (e.g. by a solicitor, spouse or parent of a student aged 13yrs or over), the requester must provide evidence of their entitlement to receive the response.
+If a request is made on behalf of a data subject (e.g. by a solicitor or spouse), the requester must provide evidence of their entitlement to receive the response.
 This may be demonstrated by providing written consent from the data subject; a document showing they have power of attorney (this will be relevant where the data subject does not have the mental capacity to make the request themselves); or a court order.
 Advice shall be sought from the Data Protection Officer if there is doubt regarding a requester's entitlement to receive the response.

-5. TIMESCALES AND FEES
+4. TIMESCALES AND FEES

-The school must respond to requests as soon as possible and in any case within one calendar month.
+The school must respond to requests without undue delay and in any case within one calendar month.
 If this is not possible because the following month is shorter, the date for response (the deadline) will be the last day of that month.
 If the deadline falls on a weekend or a public holiday, the school shall respond the next working day.

-The countdown starts the day the request is received, unless evidence of entitlement or clarification is required, in which case it starts when this further information is received.
-The school can extend the time to respond by a further two months, if the request is complex or it has received a number of requests from the individual.
+The countdown starts the day the request is received (any time until midnight that day), unless evidence of entitlement or clarification is required, in which case it starts when this further information is received.
+When handling a SAR, the school can extend the time to respond by a further two months if the request is complex or it has received several requests from the individual.
 In such case, the school shall inform the individual within one month of receiving their request and explain why the extension is necessary.

-The school cannot charge a fee for responding to a data protection request, unless the school considers the request to be 'manifestly unfounded or excessive'.
+The school cannot charge a fee for responding to a data protection request unless the school considers the request to be 'manifestly unfounded or excessive'.
 In such cases, the school can either refuse the request entirely or comply with it but charge a 'reasonable fee' for the administrative costs of doing so.